QUEEN CITY AND OTHER DIMENSIONS

 “That’s the spirit.
 Fuck it!”
 Lily had finally found something with which to agree as she offered up her empty teacup for refilling.
 By coincidental happenstance the cup and the subject were dropped.

 Pudgy Penny and Piggy Peter came barging through the bird’s eye maple double doors that entered into the parlor.
-These custom-made doors were adorned with naked smiling cherubs bearing shields and swords, anchors intertwined with hexagons and rhombi, roses and ribbons of leaves, and most ornate is the three-foot tall dancing Dionysos that splits in two whenever the doors open.
+These custom-made doors were adorned with naked smiling cherubs bearing shields and swords, anchors intertwined with hexagons and rhombi, roses and ribbons of leaves, and most ornate is the three-foot tall dancing Dionysos that splits in two whenever the doors are slid open.
 Shady Sanctum was, after all, the residency of the late Reverend Kirby Victor Aires.
 The late reverend knew the worth—just short of pompous—of a pious atmosphere.

 The twins Penny and Peter were a last minute gift to Uncle Max from Cousin Harriet the night she decided to fly the coop, as it were, with her three husbands—Jacques, Sean and Bonito.
 The twins were twelve years old when Cousin Harriet gave them to Max nearly three years ago, and they haven’t grown a day since.
 No one is really sure from where they originally came.
 One day Harriet just showed up with them and said she had found them.
 "I found them.
 Here.
 They’re yours."
 And, though the twins were not identical, they were uncannily similar in a disturbing way.
-Pudgy is noticeably fatter than her brother Piggy whose pumpkin-red Buster Brown is cut not quite so butchly as Pudgy’s.
+Pudgy was noticeably fatter than her brother Piggy whose pumpkin-red Buster Brown was cut not quite so butchly as Pudgy’s.

 The twins returned early that morning from Haiti together with their Uncle Max who folded space and time in order to spend five weeks with a mulatto family, studying dark migratory short-horned locusts.
 The twins entered the parlor, both wearing an odd assortment of beads, trinkets, and oh my god are those human teeth!?